The Reflection Tour: Extensions

-Summer Reflection Tour
+Reflection: The Summer Tour

 After completing the first leg of the tour, the group decided to go on another leg in North America.
 This tour was a revamped version of the original tour, in which they were performing more songs in new and bigger venues.
 The group announced the summer leg of the tour at a poolside party sponsored by Candie's with the event broadcast by Periscope.

 On this tour, Fifth Harmony wore their first ever custom-designed costumes by Marina Toybina, a four-time Emmy award winner.
 Choreography for this setlist was conducted by Sean Bankhead, who worked on the group's dance routine for their single, "Worth It".

 The first show started on July 15 and ended on September 16 for a total of 31 shows, all located in the United States except for one show in The Bahamas.
 New production and a different setlist including new covers and more songs were planned for this leg of the tour.

 European Reflection Tour

 The success of the group's previous tour legs prompted them to issue another extension.
 This was the group's first tour to feature European dates.
 It was announced on September 2, 2015 through the photo sharing app, Snapchat, with each member announcing a different city through their individual accounts.
 The tour began on October 26 and concluded on November 9.

-All the shows in this tour were sold out.
+All the shows in this tour were reportedly sold out.
 Dionne Bromfield was the opening act for shows in London and Manchester and Paul Rey for shows in Paris and Frankfurt.
 The group performed songs in five countries around Europe, including Spain, France, and the United Kingdom.

 The outfits used for this leg remained the same from previous extensions, with the exception being a change in color.
 For this leg, the group's outfits featured an all red design, a distinction from the blue color the girls used in their previous tours.
 Toybina returned as the designer for the group's outfits, who has designed concert outfits for notable artists such as Katy Perry, Ariana Grande, and Taylor Swift.

-The promotional poster for the leg featured the same image used for the cover art of the 2015 computer animated fantasy-comedy film Hotel Transylvania 2 track, "I'm in Love with a Monster".
+The promotional poster for the leg featured the same image used for the cover art of the 2015 animated fantasy comedy film Hotel Transylvania 2 track, "I'm in Love with a Monster".
 The poster was revealed through the group's individual social media accounts.